Rtauseef17/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/sessions/session3.md

 <img width="816" height="580" alt="Screenshot 2025-12-11 at 19 37 49" src="https://github.com/user-attachments/assets/bca19a48-e860-4a0c-89d1-246a046b7ba7" />

+I also went over Hexadecimals and Binary and got a stronger understanding.

 ## Exercises and results
 *What exercises did you complete.
 What results.
 Screen shots and notes*